 This Silverstripe Module is available for you free of charge.
-In addition, I am happy to provide anyone who is keen to use it with up to two hours of free support to get it working and/or ask some basic questions.
-Free support is available via e-mail and it may not be available at all times of the year (just ask!).
-After that, support can be provided @ USD85 per hour (paid in advance).
+In addition, I am happy to provide anyone who is keen to use this module with up to two hours of free support to get it working and/or ask some basic questions.

 Of course, you are also welcome to provide any feedback or bug reports and so on.
 Especially real user experience feedback is immensely valuable.
 Developers who provide significant patches will be listed below.
 Contributors are welcome.

 There are no special tricks to install this module.
 Install like any other Silverstripe Module module.

 In contrast with most projects, the master is regularly chopped, altered, changed and improved.
 This is not best practice, but it works for us.

 While we regularly change the core, we try to keep API changes to a minimum and we ensure that you can upgrade an e-commerce project from version 0.0001 to 99.0 without much hassle.
 For this purpose, we have written a build task that upgrades your database schema, fixes data issues (e.g. adds defaults to new database fields), etc...